placepython/django-vite/{{{ cookiecutter._frontend_dirname }}}/README.md

 ## Node.js

-As a prerequisite, you will need npm to install frontend your dependencies and launch the commands.
+As a prerequisite, you will need npm to install your frontend dependencies and launch the commands.
 Hence, building your frontend static assets using this folder requires you to install Node.js globally on your computer.
 You can do this by [downloading the appropriate installer](https://nodejs.org/en/download/current) for your operating system.
 This is the very first step of your journey.

 ## Installing your project frontend dependencies

 The first step to build your static files is to install frontend dependencies in the current folder.
-The npm package management has been designed exactly for this task.
-It will be used to install all the tools and libraries listed in your package.json package-lock.json files.
+The npm package management tool (installed with Node.js) has been designed exactly for this task.
+It will be used to install all the tools and libraries listed in your package.json and package-lock.json files.

 Execute the following command to create automatically a node_modules subfolder with all your project frontend dependencies inside: